Skip to main content

 • Public local lite core default: topic_rollups + qdrant; pgvector and memory-bank spike adapters are not started by default.

-• Public local lite advanced: opt-in adapter lab via gmake mem-up-lite-advanced.
+• Public local lite advanced: optional public adapter lab via gmake mem-up-lite-advanced; not the default quickstart and not a paid/private boundary.

 • Full/operator stacks: Qdrant remains the primary vector-native lane; pgvector stays supported for SQL-co-located vector workloads.